 St. Johns College

 with a cheque payable to OUAC.
 The membership is valid for the current academic year.
-Any questions just contact the membership secretary who will be happy to assist you.
+Any questions just contact the Honourary Secretary who will be happy to assist you.

 As a member you enjoy the following benefits: